Be careful though before you sign on, not all Carolina areas are created equal, especially when considering climate.

 In North Carolina and South Carolina, the three regions are referred to as the Mountains, Piedmont Plateau and the Coastal Plain, moving from west to east and highest to lowest.

 In South Carolina the Coastal Plain is referred to as the Low-Country, while the Piedmont Plateau and the Mountains are referred to as the Up-Country.
+With the Mountains being referred to most commonly as Upstate.

 The highest point in North Carolina is Mount Mitchell at 6,684 feet above sea level, and the highest point in South Carolina is Sassafras Mountain which has an altitude of 3,554 feet above sea level.